weiland/HourlyImage/readme.md

 An example file can be found at `./.twitterCred.json.example`.
 You can move and edit the file: `mv ./.twitterCred.json.example ~/Pictures/Webcam/.twitterCred.json`

+You can set some settings in the `Config.swift`.

 Build via XcodeBuild (cli):